Rodney So'oialo: Career

 After missing the entire 2011 Super Rugby season through injury, he signed in Japan with the Honda Heat for the 2011–12 season.

 The Petone Rugby Club in Lower Hutt, Wellington confirmed in January 2014 that Rodney So'oialo has joined the coaching staff of the Petone premier rugby side for the 2014 season.
 So'oialo will take the Petone forwards alongside head coach Peter Green.
 Rodney has settled back into the Hutt after playing the last two seasons with the Honda Heat in Japan and is working his way through his IRB Coaching papers.
 He chose Petone because of its history and traditions and is very keen to see the club perform again at the high levels everyone expects of it.

 Personal life

 So'oialo is married to Marilyn.

 They have four children together.
 His older brother is Steven So'oialo (born 1977) who was an international rugby union player for Samoa, as was his youngest brother James So'oialo, who has also represented Samoa internationally.
 Another of his older brothers is Mimilo (Sam) So’oialo.
+There is also a fourth child who is just as important in the eyes of God.
+Also, Isaac Clark from Sydney, Australia is his second cousin.